reallistic/BitcasaFileLister/README.md

 [Adding custom api keys to the utils.py](https://github.com/rxsegrxup/BitcasaFileLister/wiki/Adding-custom-api-keys)

 # A note on stalling
-Presently it seems the requests module does not respect the timeout for streamed downloads using iter_content. becasue of this, the application will sometimes stall.
+Presently it seems the requests module does not respect the timeout for streamed downloads using iter_content. because of this, the application will sometimes stall.
 From what I have seen, if it is stalled (and be sure it is in fact stalled for at least 10 mins), you can safely issue a **SINGLE** CTRL+C or Esc.
 In my experience this will unstall whatever is holding things up, and continue as usual.

 # Install
  **NOTE: The wikis contains some valid info but none of them have the updated command syntax.
 For that please read on below.**